 I saw an ad while scrolling through Instagram about Silvervine sticks for cats.
-I had never heard of it – so I wrote it down and reached out to a reader, Teresa, I know to see if she had.
+I had never heard of it – so I wrote it down and reached out to a reader, Teresa, to see if she had.
 She replied that she had and knew it was safe for cats.

-What does Silvervine do to cats?
+What Does Silvervine Do to Cats?

 Silvervine is very similar to catnip in its effects.
-After the cat comes into contact with the silvervine, it becomes very excited and it has a sudden burst of energy.
-It becomes very affectionate and also very vocal and rolls around in the silvervine.
+After the cat comes into contact with the silvervine, it becomes excited and has a sudden burst of energy.
+It becomes very affectionate and vocal and rolls around in the silvervine.
 You will be able to notice its dilated pupils right away.
 Some cats may drool a little when exposed to silvervine, but there is nothing to worry about.

-Are Silvervine sticks safe for cats?
+Are Silvervine Sticks Safe for Cats?

-Yes, silvervine sticks are completely safe.
-They are approved by veterinarians, so they will not harm your cat in any way.
-Keep in mind that some cats do not have a reaction to silvervine, so you may notice no change at all.
+Yes, silvervine sticks are entirely safe.
+Veterinarians approve of them, so they will not harm your cat.
+However, remember that some cats do not react to silvervine so that you may notice no change.

-Is Silvervine good for cats?
+Is Silvervine Good for Cats?

-Silvervine sticks for dogs.
+Silvervine Sticks for Dogs.

 Buy Organic Silvervine Sticks for Cats